Xilinx/Vitis_Model_Composer/AIEngine/Examples/DSPlib/4K_point_size_FFT/README.md

 ![](Images/dsplib_output.PNG)

+For an input frequency of 200Hz, sampling frequency of 1000Hz and FFT length of 4096, you can observe the peak at 819th bin.
+The output frequency corresponding to the 819th bin is (1000/4096)* 819 ~= 200Hz.

 As shown below, the complete FFT operation is mapped to a single AI Engine tile(24,1).
 You can visualize this by running the AIE Simulation with 'Collect data for Vitis Analyzer' option in Model Composer Hub block.

 ![](Images/Tile_info.PNG)